webix-hub/docs/data/desktop/text_editors.md

 You can download JS file for the TinyMCE Editor from [github](https://github.com/webix-hub/components).

-TinyMCE is a platform independent web based **Javascript HTML WYSIWYG** editor control.
+TinyMCE is a platform independent web based **JavaScript HTML WYSIWYG** editor control.
 It has the ability to convert HTML TEXTAREA fields or other HTML elements to editor instances.

 <a href="http://www.tinymce.com/">Learn more about TinyMCE text editor</a>